-Upon hospital admission, demographic and clinical data were collected, including the QRISK3 score, a validated algorithm for estimating the 10-year risk of developing CAD, and the GRACE score, a tool for stratifying the risk of in-hospital and post-discharge mortality [12,13].
-Coronary angiography was performed in the hemodynamics laboratory and analyzed by interventional cardiologists from our institution.
-Significant CAD was defined as > 50% luminal narrowing in a major coronary artery or the left main coronary artery.
-Patients were followed daily until discharge, and a composite outcome of major adverse cardiac events (MACE) was scored, including acute heart failure, pulmonary edema, recurrent myocardial infarction, cardiogenic shock, or death.
+Upon hospital admission, demographic and clinical data were collected, including the QRISK3 score-a validated algorithm for estimating the 10-year risk of developing CAD-and the GRACE score, a tool used to stratify the risk of in-hospital and post-discharge mortality [12, 13].
+Coronary angiography was performed in the hemodynamics laboratory and interpreted by interventional cardiologists from our institution.
+Significant CAD was defined as greater than 50% luminal narrowing in a major coronary artery or the left main coronary artery.
+Patients were monitored daily until discharge, and the occurrence of major adverse cardiac events (MACE) was recorded.
+MACE included acute heart failure, pulmonary edema, recurrent myocardial infarction, cardiogenic shock, or death.